 Your nuptials in Hong Kong in 4 easy steps

-There are 4 steps to get married in Hong Kong:
+There are 4 steps to getting married in Hong Kong:

 Step 1: Set an appointment for your Notice of Intended Marriage.